chloe-js/battleships/README.md

 ![Crashed after inputting no input](./assets/images/crash-validation.jpg)

-* An error occured after submition where if no input was selcted the program ran until both the row and column were invalid inputs.
-This cause the program to crash.
+* An error occurred after submission where if no input was selected the program ran until both the row and column were invalid inputs.
+This caused the program to crash.
-* I then added in a further validation of .strip() to my get_ship_loction function to ensure that if nothing is input then an error occurs and a request to input a valid row or number is prompted.
+* I then added further validation of .strip() to my get_ship_loction function to ensure that if nothing is input then an error occurs and a request to input a valid row or number is prompted.

 ![invalid input try again](./assets/images/validation-correstion.jpg)

 * I also imported the 'random' library to input the randint range of numbers for 'my create_ships(board)' function in order for there to be randomly selected ships hidden for each new game started.

 ### Further Features
-* Chose how many turns available
+* Chose how many turns were available
 * Chose how many ships are hidden
 * Have ships larger than 1 block